 You do not want to invest your emergency fund in something that may have significantly dropped in value right when you need to pull it out for an emergency.
 It is much better to have your emergency fund in something with little to no risk and sacrifice the potential for a few extra percentage points on your returns.

-Where To Put Your Emergency Fund
+Where to Put Your Emergency Fund

 So, if you should not put your emergency fund in mutual funds, where should you stash it?
 Many financial planners recommend that you put your mutual fund in either a simple savings account or a money market account.
 Personally, my wife and I have ours in a money market account that earns a slightly higher interest rate than a simple savings account, but it is extremely safe and backed by FDIC insurance.

 Another option that you have is to use a high-yield online savings account like the ones offered by ING Direct.
 You have easy access to your money any time you need it, earn a good interest rate, backed by FDIC insurance, no fees, no minimum deposits, and also have free transfers to and from your brick and mortar bank as well.
-In fact, you can earn a $50 bonus when you open an Electric Orange? checking account from ING Direct.

 You may be tempted to squeeze out a few more percentage points on the rate of return that you earn on your emergency fund.
 But, you should not put your emergency fund in mutual funds.
 Emergencies can crop up at any time, and you want to ensure that your money is available for you to use if needed.
 It is okay not to earn the highest interest rate available on your emergency fund.